I was wedded and it whetted my thirst

 - In Shrek the Third, Shrek has a nightmare about becoming a father, and in the middle of it a flood of baby ogres pours in through the window and chases him into the next scene.

-- In WALL•E When the ship is hijacked by Auto and tilting at a dangerous angle, a very large group of babies are saved by Mary and John.
+- In WALLE When the ship is hijacked by Auto and tilting at a dangerous angle, a very large group of babies spill out of their hover-cribs and slide across the floor.
+They are saved by Mary and John.

 - In Storks: Junior in anger causes the baby machine at Stork Mountain to go at max speed, leading to a very large amount of babies being created that overwhelms the conveyor belt system.

 - The giant demonic entity that Mok summons up from hell in Rock & Rule briefly morphs into a mass of hideous baby-like creatures that fly towards the audience.

 - In Noroi: The Curse the wave is made of ghost fetuses.

 - The Cyberiad: Trurl, a Constructor (one who can more or less build anything) is called to a planet by its king to resolve a Starcrossed Lovers situation between the prince and princess of two rival countries.
 After his first attempt fails, Trurl's plan B is to create a network of huge cannons that flood the empire with babies until they surrender.
 The two countries reconcile, the prince and princess marry, and Trurl goes home well-paid.
 The end.